 Participants enjoy activities designed to develop, maintain or support independent living and social interaction and are based on individual interests.

-Our carers group provides opportunities for carers to meet other carers and staff in order to build on social networks, gain information, give feedback to improve services and participate in activities that will maintain and improve their wellbeing.
+Our carers group provides opportunities for carers to meet other carers and staff in order to build on social networks, gain information, give feedback to improve services and participate in activities that will maintain and enhance their wellbeing.
 Our carers group meets monthly in Belmont.

 Individual carer support